 04 of 09

 Materials and plants should be appropriate for the particular space and surrounding area.
-Don't count on a delicate annual vine covering a chain-link fence to provide the privacy required in a pool or spa area.
-Plant something that grows throughout the year and is prolific if you want fast and ample coverage.Continue to 5 of 9 below.
+Just like roses, a delicate annual vine won't be an ideal covering for a chain-link fence.
+Consider bamboo as a noise barrier, instead.
+Plant something that grows throughout the year and is prolific if you want fast and ample coverage for privacy.Continue to 5 of 9 below.

 05 of 09